Difficulty: Medium

 Non-blocking network I/O is critical in low-latency trading systems to maintain continuous execution without stalling on socket operations.
 This requires robust application-level buffering and message framing to handle stream fragmentation and bandwidth constraints.
 The task involves simulating an asynchronous socket handler that manages output queuing and parses length-prefixed incoming messages.
 Task Implement a class AsyncHandler and a driver function solution to simulate a non-blocking sock

-Practice this medium developer interview question on MyntBit - the LeetCode for quants with 200+ quant interview questions for Jane Street, Citadel, Two Sigma, and other top quantitative finance firms.
+Practice this medium developer interview question on MyntBit - the all-in-one quant learning platform with 200+ quant interview questions for Jane Street, Citadel, Two Sigma, and other top quantitative finance firms.